Phrenzi/slate/source/includes/_management_boosters.md

 ```

-This endpoint authenticated by `Manager Token`, and Staff-ID Request Header, staff should be manager staff, and retrieves booster with stats
+This endpoint authenticated by `Access Token`, and Staff-ID Request Header, staff should be manager staff, and retrieves booster with stats

 ### HTTP Request